Milestones at 40: Tom Brady closing on Warren Moon for most passing yards

-FOXBOROUIGH, Mass. -- The New England Patriots visit the Miami Dolphins on ESPN's "Monday Night Football" and quarterback Tom Brady is on the cusp of setting another record in what has been a memorable season for him to this point.
+FOXBOROUIGH, Mass. -- The New England Patriots visit the Miami Dolphins on ESPN's "Monday Night Football" and quarterback Tom Brady is on the cusp of setting another record in what has been a memorable season.

 Moon totaled 3,678 yards for the Seahawks in the 1997 season.
 Vinny Testaverde's 3,532 yards in 2004 and Brett Favre's 3,365 yards in 2009 rank third and fourth on the list.